dugsiiyeinc/Online-Course-Management-System/README.md

 ## 🔎Project Overview & 👥 Collaborators

-This project was developed by **batch three of Group C** to enhance access to quality online education.
+This project was developed by **batch-Two of Group C** to enhance access to quality online education.

 ### Team Members:
 - **Mohamed Hassan Farah** – Team Leader, responsible for project direction and overall coordination.